• Skip to primary navigation

 Instructions

-• Combine flour, 2 cups room-temperature water, and sourdough discard in the bowl of a stand mixer fitted with the dough hook.
+• Combine flour, 2 cups room-temperature water, and sourdough discard in the bowl of a stand mixer fitted with the dough hook attachment.
 Mix on low speed, scraping down sides and hook as needed to incorporate any dry flour, until a shaggy dough forms.

 • Remove dough hook and cover bowl with plastic.
 Let sit while you prepare the yeast (you can leave the dough in this state up to 2 hours).